trapcodeio/cryptocurrency-price-kit/readme.md

 - [coinmarketcap.com](https://coinmarketcap.com)

 #### Adding custom provider
-This can be achieved in two alwaysStrict
+This can be achieved in two ways.

 - Create an issue on GitHub requesting a certain provider, and we will try to add it. (`Try` if the provider documentation is clear we add it)
 - See how to create it yourself: [How to create a custom provider](#how-to-create-a-custom-provider)

 ### What may come in the future.
+- Fallback to other providers if the first one fails.
 - Command line support: E.g. `npx cpk update-supported-data` should update the providers supported coins and currency array.
       This is considered important because the majority of the providers have an endpoint where your can get the coins and currency they support.
       <br> if supported coins and currency are updated frequently, it will reduce the amount of error requests that may cost you depending on your provider.